- Aadhaar Card: An Overview

 Documents required for an Aadhaar card?

-- In order to apply for Aadhaar card, the applicant has to fill in certain forms and attach some of his documents.
+- To apply for an Aadhaar card, the applicant has to fill in certain forms and attach some of his documents.

 - The documents attached needs to be real and should consist of original information of the applicant.